abongsjoel/iec/README.md

 ![screenshot](../master/screenshot.png)

-This project is built using Reactjs and Tailwind-css.
+This project is built using Reactjs (making use of React-Hooks) and Tailwind-css.
 I also made use of styled components to style some of the components.
-I made use of a variety of libraries in this project including react-datepicker, react-hook-form as well as react router to navigate betweent the different pages.
+I made use of a variety of libraries in this project including react-datepicker, react-hook-form as well as react-router to navigate betweent the different pages.

 ## Live Demo